Secure CheckoutPersonal information is secured with SSL technology.

 - Provides a comprehensive overview of the process of autophagy and its impact on human physiology and pathophysiology

-- Extended coverage of the mechanisms mediating autophagy
+- Presents extended coverage of the mechanisms mediating autophagy

-- Coverage the role of autophagy in stem cells and iPSCs, as well as the regenerative process of “paligenosis”
+- Includes the role of autophagy in stem cells and iPSCs, as well as the regenerative process of “paligenosis”

 Researchers, graduate students, and professionals studying autophagy across cell biology, biochemistry, medicine, and biomedical sciences